 - the notice should also advise that a candidate can provide a supporting statement.
 (We recommend up to 400 words), and photos may also be included.

 For the staff and student representative elections:

-- you must post through an accredited postal service or personally deliver a notice to each person named on the appropriate roll for each election
+- you must issue a notice to each person named on the appropriate roll for each election

 - you can display notices in prominent places around the school - if you are satisfied this will adequately inform electors about the call for nominations.